antonioortegajr/externship-2019/Rebuild.md

 # Rebuilding the Site
 ## Why Does it need rebuilt
 There are several reasons the website should be refreshed.
-As we make a larger and larger recruitment drives to bring our student body back to previous levels, our website does not tell the story of our school.
+As we make larger and larger recruitment drives to bring our student body back to previous levels, our website does not tell the story of our school.
 It does not visually communicate creativity, innovation, or inclusiveness.
 There are blocks of text that do speak to our message, but a lot of it gets lost in other large blocks of text.
 It is not currently the effective recruitment tool that it could be.

 It was also designed and built prior to smart phones being the primary device our students and families view the website on.
 Our website does not meet current UI / UX design standards and as such, it is very difficult to use on a cell phone.
 There are also significant technological issues that have been found using Google's Lighthouse web developer tools.
 Those are outlined below.
 The effect of the technological issues and the UI / UX design issues is that we have a website that is slow, doesn't meet accessibility standards, does not work well on smart phones, and the content is difficult to engage with.